-ETURN OF FINANCIAL AID FUNDS - If you have received financial aid and subsequently withdraw during a semester, the Office of Student Financial Aid & Planning must recalculate eligibility for financial aid, and determine if any financial aid funds must be returned or cancelled.
+If you have received financial aid and subsequently withdraw during a semester, the Office of Student Financial Aid & Planning must recalculate eligibility for financial aid, and determine if any financial aid funds must be returned or cancelled.

-You will receive a revised award letter based on the new period of attendance and must attend an exit interview with the Office of Student Financial Aid & Planning.
+You will be able to view the revised award based on the new period of attendance on NetPartner and must attend an exit interview with the Office of Student Financial Aid & Planning if you have taken any educational loans while you were enrolled.
 We must process all award changes to Title IV, and Columbia-administered funds, and determine if a return of financial aid funds is due, within 30 days from the date the school has determined you withdrew.

-Title IV and Title VII Funds Calculation - Students who received Title IV and Title VII aid are subject to a recalculation of their eligibility according to the federal "Return of Title IV Funds" formula.
+Title IV and Title VII Funds Calculation - Students who received Title IV aid are subject to a recalculation of their eligibility according to the federal "Return of Title IV Funds" formula.

-- Title IV funds are the federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and include the following programs: Federal Direct Unsubsidized Stafford and Federal Direct Graduate PLUS loans. - Title VII funds are the federal financial aid programs authorized under the Health Professions Training Act and include: LDS- Loans for Disadvantaged Students, HPSL-Health Professions Student Loan (DDS candidates only), PCL- Primary Care Loan (MD candidates only). - Allowable charges include tuition and all "billable" fees (excluding the withdrawal fee) paid directly to Registration & Student Financial Services, as well as rent paid for Columbia owned housing. - The percentage of Title IV and Title VII aid returned is determined by dividing the number of days of attendance in a semester by the total number of days in that semester.
+- Title IV funds are the federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and include the following programs: Federal Direct Unsubsidized and Federal Direct Graduate PLUS loans. - Title VII funds are the federal financial aid programs authorized under the Health Professions Training Act and include: LDS- Loans for Disadvantaged Students, HPSL- Health Professions Student Loan (DDS candidates only), PCL- Primary Care Loan (MD candidates only). - Allowable charges include tuition and all "billable" fees (excluding the withdrawal fee) paid directly to Registration & Student Financial Services, as well as rent paid if in Columbia owned housing. - The percentage of Title IV aid returned is determined by dividing the number of days of attendance in a semester by the total number of days in that semester.
 Scheduled breaks of five (5) consecutive days or more are excluded. - The federal formula is applicable up to the 60% point of the semester.
 After the 60% point, the student is eligible for 100% of Title IV and Title VII aid disbursed or scheduled to be disbursed for that semester. - Students will be requested to approve any post withdrawal disbursements after the Return of Title IV Funds Calculation is completed.
 The Office of Student Financial Aid & Planning will contact the student one time via email.
 If there is no response within 14 days a late disbursement of funds will not be authorized.

-School Funds and Private Loans Calculation - Eligibility for school funds and private loan funds will be prorated based on actual costs incurred for the enrolled period.
+School Funds and Private Loans Calculation - Eligibility for school funds (including Title VII) and private loan funds will be prorated based on actual costs incurred for the enrolled period.